FRCDashboard/FRCDashboard/README.md

-# FRC Driver Station
+# FRC Dashboard

-## Introduction

 FRC Dashboard is an extendable, web-browser-based dashboard for FIRST Robotics Competition (FRC).

 * Completely legal for competition as it works alongside standard DriverStation
 * Touchscreen web browser interface provides richer control interface for secondary robot operator
 * Lots of code commenting to help you easily understand code and add your robot's functions
-* Inbuilt camera streaming system
+* Inbuilt camera streaming system, gyroscope, encoder control, and example buttons

 Technologies used:
 * NetworkTables